hitmantb/fo4vrmto/README.md

 - Click back arrow from plugins tab to sort the plugins correctly

 ## **Known Issues**
 - Weapon and armor balance will need more work, your feedback is welcome!
-A number can be edited easily
+Any number can be edited easily
+- DLC weapon and armor replacer need more work, for the first release I have focused on vanilla contents
 - Given the huge change to the entire leveled lists, if you notice bugs or crashes, please let me know on Discord